plotly/Kaleido/repos/win_scripts/README.md

 ### Chromium 88.0.4324.150 on 4/21/2024 (cc)

-In addition to the normal stuff, I had to go to Visual Studio Installer, Build Tools-->Modify, search and install ATL.
+I also had to install the SDK manually like in 108.
+In addition, I had to go to Visual Studio Installer, Build Tools-->Modify, search and install ATL, which required a patch, described in the path folder for 88.